Double Seduction Series, Book 3

 “Why the hell not?”
 Trey strode over.

 She thought for a moment.
 “It’s been a lot of years since college, but I don’t think he ever mentioned it.
-And I’ve read the transcripts of the trial and didn’t see anything in them.”
+And I’ve read the transcripts of the trial.
+I don’t remember seeing anything in them.”

 She shook her head.
 “I was so dazed during the trial, I missed most of it.”
 She looked down at her sandals, dusty with the dry Texas soil.
 “I needed to know everything.
 To remember.”